zokradonh/kopano-docker/core/README.md

 For core dumps on crashes kopano-server requires the `fs.suid_dumpable sysctl` to contain the value 2, not 0.

 It is recommended to sync the user list before the first login of a user.
 With the bundled ´docker-compose.yml´ the ´kopano_scheduler´ container will take care of this.
-Alternatively `kopano-cli --list-users` could be run once after initial install in the kopano_server container.
+Alternatively `kopano-admin --sync` could be run once after initial install in the kopano_server container.

 Example:

-`docker-compose exec kopano_server kopano-cli --list-users`
+`docker-compose exec kopano_server kopano-admin -l`

 Depending on the overall performance of the system and the amount of user the first execution of this command will take a moment before it produces any output.
 This is since this command kicks off the mailbox creation for the users.